On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \subsection{$(k, n)$-Steiner systems}

-In this section we start to study the incidence geometries considered in \cite{funk2}, namely those geometries where the free completion of a (non-degenerate) model in $\mathcal{K}$ satisfies $T^+$.
+In this section we start to study the incidence geometries considered in \cite{funk2}.
 We first consider $(k, n)$-Steiner systems, which are an example of incidence geometry consisting of points and blocks.
-We notice that, recently, there has been a significant interest in the model theory of Steiner systems, as witnessed by the references \cite{baldwin_steiner:1,baldwin_steiner:2,baldwin_steiner:3,barbina:1,horsley}.
-Given this interest, and also because this is the first example of incidence geometry from \cite{funk2} that we consider, we provide details for most proofs, while in subsequent section we will omit the details of those proofs that follow exactly as in the case of Steiner systems.
+Given the recent interest in the model theory of Steiner systems (as witnessed by the references \cite{baldwin_steiner:1,baldwin_steiner:2,baldwin_steiner:3,barbina:1,barbina:2, horsley}), we provide details for most proofs, while in subsequent sections we will omit the details of those proofs that follow as in the case of Steiner systems.
 We thus proceed as follows.
-Firstly, we introduce in \ref{Steiner:definitions} the class $\mathcal{K}$ of finite, open, $(k, n)$-Steiner systems and we define a relation $A\oleq B$ in this context.
-Then, in \ref{steiner:finitary_conditions} we verify all the conditions from \ref{context}, showing that $(\mathcal{K},\oleq)$ satisfies all the properties of the usual Hrushovski constructions (plus the additional \ref{context}(\ref{condition:H})--\ref{context}(\ref{condition:L})).
-Incidentally, these results will also verify the conditions from \ref{assumptions_forking}, as we shall remark later.
-In \ref{steiner:completeness_section}, we verify the assumptions from \ref{main_th}, and in particular we show that the free completion $F(A)$ is a model of $T^+$, provided that $A$ is a non-degenerate structure in $\mathcal{K}$.
-Finally, in \ref{steiner:superstability_prime} we show that $\ref{assumption:no-superstability}$ and \ref{assumptions:no_prime} are also verified.
-The following theorem then follows from the results in Section \ref{sec_general}.
+We introduce in Section \ref{Steiner:definitions} the class $\mathcal{K}$ of finite, open, $(k, n)$-Steiner systems and we define a relation $A\oleq B$ in this context.
+Then, in Section \ref{steiner:finitary_conditions} we verify the finitary conditions \ref{context}(\ref{condition:A})--\ref{context}(\ref{condition:L}).
+In Section \ref{steiner:completeness_section}, we verify the assumptions from \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}) and \ref{ass:hf_closure}(\hyperref[the_hf_axiom]{C3}), and additionally we show that if $A$ is a non-degenerate structure in $\mathcal{K}$ its free completion $F(A)$ is a model of $T^+$.
+Finally, in Section \ref{steiner:superstability_prime} we show that \ref{assumption:no-superstability_2}(\hyperref[CP]{C4}) and \ref{assumptions:no_prime}(\hyperref[F=C]{C5})-(\hyperref[delta-rank]{C7}), also hold.
+The following theorem is a consequence of the results obtained in this section together with those from Section~\ref{sec_general}.

 \begin{theorem} Let $(\mathcal{K},\oleq)$ be the class of finite, open, partial $(k, n)$-Steiner systems and let $T^+$ be defined as in \ref{the_theory}.
 Then $T^+$ is complete, stable, and with $\ind=\ind^{\otimes}$.
-Moreover, $T^+$ is not superstable, it does not have a prime model, it is not model complete and does not eliminate quantifiers. \end{theorem}
+Moreover, $T^+$ is not superstable, it does not have a prime model, it is not model complete and it does not eliminate quantifiers. \end{theorem}